All Episodes

 Well, some things perhaps ought to be sacred.

-And again, I am not suggesting that we put out a death order on Dan Brown or Tom Hanks, like Muslim extremists would do.
+And again, I am not suggesting that we put out a death order on Dan Brown or Tom Hanks like Muslim extremists would do.

-I just think that we ought to be a little bit more bothered by something like this, and there ought to be some restraint in the mocking of Christianity that is going on all over our society.
+And there ought to be some restraint in the mocking of Christianity that is going on all over our society.

-Mike, it's your turn on Russia's show.
+Bloomington, Illinois, and Mike, Mike, it's your turn on Russia's show.

 Hi, Mark.

-Um I've not read or seen the movie, but I I have the basic understanding and knowledge of the plot, but uh it does not bother me.
+I've not read or seen the movie, but I have the basic understanding and knowledge of the plot.

-You see, you see my point here.
+You see my point here.

-Well, would you want the rest of the world to see this movie casting your father as something that he wasn't?
+Well, would you want the rest of the world to see this movie, casting your father as something that he wasn't?

-Well, I understand I understand.
+I understand.

-You see, you see my point here.
+You see my point here.

-It's I I think Christians have become so tolerant and so accepting that it hasn't occurred to them that there might be some things that they ought to be bothered by.
+I think Christians have become so tolerant and so accepting that it hasn't occurred to them that there might be some things that they ought to be bothered by.

 We live in a world in which people are always trying to be offended by everything.